 - - University Commons will be accessible during dining operations hours.
 Anticipated hours are are 7 a.m.-10 p.m.
 Monday-Friday, 10 a.m.-10 p.m.
 Saturday and Sunday and as scheduled/needed for approved events outside these hours.

 - - Shilling Hall Monday-Friday until 10 p.m. and Saturday and Sunday from 10 a.m. to 8 p.m.

 Additional ID access will be issued as needed, with 24/7 access for students being very limited, requiring approval by the department chair or higher.

-All travel via MU vehicle will require department chair/director approval.
-An expected list of occupants will be required to be turned in with the reservation.
+- - All travel via MU vehicle will require department chair/director approval.

 - - All vehicles will be operated at normal listed capacities.